-Please click here to check the list of analysis that have to be done previous to any further treatment!
+IVF and IVF treatment will stand a higher chance of success if certain screenings or tests are carried out first.
+Please click here to check the list of analysis that have to be done prior to any further treatment!

 · HIV, Hepatitis B and C and Syphilis screening for both partners and no more than 6 months old at the point of egg collection and embryo transfer.
 This is different to the UK that allows results up to 12 months old but all other countries in the EU say 6 months until they expire.